tonghuikang/swe-sharing/slides.md

 <!-- Here I provide some long-term advice on how to prepare for a technical career.
 I will address this from the perspective of how hiring manager and recruiters choose among candidates. -->

-What I describe here probably applies to all professional roles as well
+What I describe here probably applies to many professional roles as well

 - The hiring process
   - Resume screen > Online assessments > Technical Interviews > Offer